bbeldycki/My-python/readme.md

 Script to copy selected file/files from a any number of catalogs given in the list or list of lists.

 #cluster_run_jobs.py
-Script to run scripts in computational claster in CAMK PAN.
+Script to run scripts in computational cluster in CAMK PAN.

 #cookie_clicker.py
-Mini bot for playing cookies.
+Mini bot for cookie clicker game.
 Uses selenium.